-

 AASHE (& STARS)

-NUI Galway has recently submitted a STARS® application (Sustainability Tracking, Assessment & Rating System™).
-STARS is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
+STARS® (Sustainability Tracking, Assessment & Rating System™) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS is intended to engage and recognise the full spectrum of higher education institutions.
 The framework encompasses long-term sustainability goals for already high-achieving institutions, as well as entry points of recognition for institutions that are taking first steps toward sustainability.

 EAUC

-NUI Galway is a member of the Environmental Association of Universities and Colleges (EAUC); an alliance for sustainability leadership in education.
+University of Galway is a member of the Environmental Association of Universities and Colleges (EAUC); an alliance for sustainability leadership in education.
 EUAC's vision is to create a world with sustainability at its heart.
 They exist to lead and empower the post-16 education sector to make sustainability 'just good business'.
-EUAC allows NUI Galway to stay updated and connected to other like-minded institutions in the educational sector, as well as being involved in making a difference to the professional growth of sustainability in education.
+EUAC allows University of Galway to stay updated and connected to other like-minded institutions in the educational sector, as well as being involved in making a difference to the professional growth of sustainability in education.

 Coalition 2030